Police Officer

 I understand that a detective cannot search or seize anything unless he has a warrant or exigent circumstances.
 Does that also apply to a burn down house?
 Does an officer need a warrant to search a house that is burnt to the ground?

-Asked by Petal about 11 years ago
+Asked by Petal over 11 years ago

 I would assume so, but there may be statutory or case law that says otherwise.
 I'd suggest contacting a lawyer if this is more than a theoretical query.